vanilla-dpup/woof-CE/woof-code/rootfs-skeleton/usr/share/doc/puppy/woof-CE.md

 * Support PUPMODE 13 with periodic saving is gone.
 The user can run `save2flash` to save now, or save at shutdown.
 * Support for the devx SFS is gone and development packages can be installed individually, without having to download the entire devx.
 * busybox init, /etc/inittab, plogin, autologin, etc' are replaced with a simple init implementation (see woof-code/rootfs-petbuilds/init).
-* Bootflash lets the user select what PUPMODE to use: if it's 12 or 13, an empty save folder is created and the "first shutdown" prompt is skipped.
+* Bootflash lets the user select what PUPMODE to use: if it's 12 or 13, an empty save file or folder is created.
+* The "first shutdown" prompt that offers the user to save is gone, to make non-persistent installations less annoying to use without hacks to bypass this prompt: instead, users that want persistency can use the pupsave tool to create a save file/folder.
 * The build output is produced by Bootflash, with a sparse image and a loop device as the installation destination.
 * `pdrv` is gone: the partition containing Puppy files can be specified only using `pupsfs=$UUID`.
 * SAVEMARK and SAVESPEC are gone: the partition containing the save file/folder can be specified only using `psave=$UUID`.